cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 =========

 A simple application that counts words and tracks word associations and unique words seen on the Stream.
-It demonstrates the power of using Datasets and how they can be used to simplify storing complex data
+It demonstrates the power of using Datasets and how they can be used to simplify storing complex data.